jochu/swank-clojure/README.md

     M-x slime-connect

-It will prompt you for your host and port.
+It will prompt you for your host (usually localhost) and port.
 It may also warn you that your SLIME version doesn't match your Swank version; this should be OK.

 Having old versions of SLIME either manually installed or installed using a system-wide package manager like apt-get may cause issues.